JacobStephens2/artifact-management-website/README.md

 # Artifact Manager

-This web app is a tool for people to track their artifact use and operationalize commitments to the Minimalists' 90/90 rule.
+This web app is a tool for people to track their artifact use and operationalize commitments to the [Minimalists' 90/90 rule]([url](https://www.theminimalists.com/ninety/)).

 This site is live at [https://artifact.stewardgoods.com](https://artifact.stewardgoods.com/)